robertlarkins/preferred-development-practices/C#/BaseFiles/Domain/SeedWork/README.md

 `IEquatable<ValueObject>` could be implemented, but in the comments of this [article](https://enterprisecraftsmanship.com/posts/value-object-better-implementation/) Vladimir Khorikov states there is no need to implement `IEquatable<T>` as it is more for structs and has negligible benefit for reference types (removes a single cast), which `ValueObject` is.
 Additionally, if `IEquatable` is implemented, then [rule S4035](https://rules.sonarsource.com/csharp/RSPEC-4035) is applied in which `ValueObject` should be sealed.
 If this was to occur, then `ValueObject` could not be derived.
 The reason why `IEquatable` should be sealed is because it should always have the same behaviour as `Object.Equals`.
 If it is not sealed `IEquatable` could be implemented at different points in the object hierarchy without overriding `Object.Equals`, meaning they could each expressing equality differently.
 Further Reading: https://stackoverflow.com/questions/1868316/should-iequatablet-icomparablet-be-implemented-on-non-sealed-classes

 There is no `ReferenceEquals(obj, this)` in `Equals(object? obj)`.
 No implementation I can find uses this to short-circuit checking each value.
-Should this ReferenceEquals be included, or just ommitted and relying on checking each value?
+Should `ReferenceEquals(obj, this)` be included, or just ommitted and rely on checking each value?
+ - Not using this keeps the code simpler.
+ - Comparing an object against itself would likely be an infrequent occurrence.
+ - This object is suppose to represent a ValueObject, so objects with different references could be deemed the same given their values.
+So not having a `ReferenceEquals` check means that if the object is compared against itself then it just does the same checking as if it was compared against some other ValueObject of the same type.